Get Certified as a Psychedelic-Assisted Therapy Provider (PATP)*

 Tom Insel MD, former Provost of Harvard University, American neuroscientist and former Director of the National Institute of Mental Health (NIMH) from 2002 until November 2015

 The Integrative Psychiatry Institute program is unlike any other psychedelic training offered.
-Not only will you learn from the world’s leading experts in psychedelic therapy, you also will learn an integrative approach to mental healthcare that is long overdue.
+Not only will you learn from the world’s leading experts in psychedelic therapy, you also will learn an approach to mental healthcare that is long overdue.

 Imagine not only offering clients a breakthrough with psychedelics, but also having an entirely new framework for mental health and the knowledge to properly set up clients for a path forward.